vatnz-dev/sops/docs/assist-us/SectorFiles/setup.md

 2. In your GitHub Desktop client, review the differences.
 If these look OK, the add your commit summary and description if applicable
 3. Commit your changes
 4. Inform the other uses of the database that an update has been made

+!!! attention
+    You should update the database repository whenever changes have been made to the database.